azzamsa/awesome-cl-software/README.md

 # Awesome Common Lisp Software

-this is a list of awesome software built with Common Lisp.

-since [awesome-cl](https://github.com/CodyReichert/awesome-cl) focus only for library, so I make this list to accomodate awesome software built with Common Lisp
+this is a list of awesome software built with Common Lisp. since [awesome-cl](https://github.com/CodyReichert/awesome-cl) focus only for library, so I make this list to accomodate awesome software built with Common Lisp

 ## Applications

 ### Audio

+- [PWGL](http://www2.siba.fi/PWGL/) - A Visual Programming Language for Music and Sound

 ### Chat Clients
 ### Development
 #### Database